Management of the Bariatric Surgery Patient

 Gastrointestinal Hormones

-- Common GI hormone action in response to eating include decrease in hunger and facilitative digestion (delayed gastric emptying, digestive enzyme release, and post-absorptive nutrient metabolism).
+- Common GI hormone action in response to eating includes a decrease in hunger and facilitation of digestion (delayed gastric emptying, digestive enzyme release, and post-absorptive nutrient metabolism).

-- The jejunum is the second longest segment of the small intestine, and absorbs the greatest amount of simple sugars, fatty acids, proteins, minerals and vitamins.
+- The jejunum, the second longest segment of the small intestine, absorbs the greatest amount of simple sugars, fatty acids, proteins, minerals and vitamins.

-- The ileum is the longest segment of the small intestine, and absorbs bile salts, bile acids, vitamin B12, some vitamins and some minerals.
+- The ileum, the longest segment of the small intestine, absorbs bile salts, vitamin B12, some vitamins and some minerals.

 - After food intake, most GI hormones decrease hunger/increase satiety.